Table Of Contents

 Mesos by Apache manages workloads in distributed environments by dynamically isolating and sharing computing resources.
 It is ideal for deploying and managing large-scale, clustered applications.

-A Mesos nodes’ cluster pools existing resources to serve a wide range of workloads.
+A Mesos node cluster pools existing resources to serve a wide range of workloads.
 The abstraction removes the need to assign specific machines for specific workloads.

 How Apache Mesos works is by operating between the application layer and the operating system.
 In a sense, it’s like a kernel for a data center.
-You can isolate processes in a cluster, including CPU, memory, rack locality, file system, and I/O. Mesos is thus able to provide centralized, vast resources for workloads.
+You can isolate processes in a cluster by specifying CPU, memory, rack locality, file system, and I/O resources.
+Mesos is thus able to provide centralized, vast resources for workloads.

 Mesos also uses Apache Zookeeper to ensure that all clients receive consistent data from distributed processes.
-It uses the Chronos Scheduler to run and stop services and Marathon API to scale and load balance services.
+It utilizes the Chronos Scheduler to run and stop services, and the Marathon API to scale and load balance services.

 Although Apache Mesos doesn’t support service discovery natively, the applications it runs do, including Kubernetes and Docker.